husseinmuhammadi/microservice/README.md

 ###Profiles:

 ####local
-Run in IntelliJ IDEA
+ - Run all projects in IntelliJ IDEA
-Database will be h2 in memory
+ - Database will be h2 in memory

 ####dev
-Run infrastructure projects in docker and the other side will start in IntelliJ IDEA
+ - Run infrastructure projects on docker
+ - Other projects will run in IntelliJ IDEA
-Ports are accessible from host
+ - Ports are accessible from host
+ - Services could call directly
-Database will be PostgreSQL
+ - Database will be PostgreSQL

 ####stage
-All projects will run on docker and only api-gateway will accessible from host
+ - All projects will run on docker
+ - Ports are not accessible from host
+ - Only api-gateway will accessible from host

+####prod

 ##Docker